 - An amount that is no less than the lowest amount the plan pays for the same or similar service from a comparable provider that has a contracting agreement with us - 125% of the fee schedule determined by the Centers for Medicare and Medicaid Services as implemented by Premera - The provider's billed charges.
-Note: Ground ambulances are always paid based on billed charges.

 If applicable law requires a different allowed amount than the least of the three amounts above, this plan will comply with that law.

-Non-Emergency Services Protected From Balance Billing
+• Non-Emergency Services Protected From Balance Billing